Whitehall School, Somersham

 Wraparound care is pretty good and handy for parents commuting into Cambridge, with early morning drop off from 8am and late stay until 5:30pm during the term time.
 The nursery (6 months to 3 years) is particularly good, opening at 7:30am until 5:30pm 50 weeks of the year.

-There’s a Headmaster and a Principal at this school with the headmaster, Mr Chris Holmes, looking after the academic and pastoral day-to-day running of the school as well as teaching 50% of the time and the Principal (and owner) Rebecca Hutley looking after the business and ‘big picture’ side of things, so the school is a very well-oiled machine and the headmaster has time and resources to really concentrate on the pupils.
+There’s a Head of School and a Proprietor at this school with the headmaster, Mr Chris Holmes, looking after the academic and pastoral day-to-day running of the school as well as teaching 50% of the time and the Proprietor, Rebecca Hutley, looking after the business and ‘big picture’ side of things, so the school is a very well-oiled machine and the headmaster has time and resources to really concentrate on the pupils.

 I met Rebecca virtually, due to Covid-19, and she’s clearly passionate about the school that she took over from her teacher parents nine years ago and sees the strength of this school in its small class sizes, personal approach to education and breadth of opportunity for all pupils to reach their full potential.
 She places a lot of importance on the staff that teach here and worked tirelessly to find the right teachers for each role, to ensure the energy, passion and ratio of young, forward-thinking teachers to traditional, ethos-led staff was exactly right.